Skip to main content

 Where Do I Vote?

-You can find your local polling place, voter information, and a sample ballot by entering your voter registration information into the South Dakota Secretary of State Voter Information Portal
+Enter your voter registration information into the South Dakota Secretary of State Voter Information Portal to find your local polling place, voter information, and a sample ballot.

 There are several ways to register to vote in South Dakota.
 This includes registering: